Bekfeart History, Family Crest & Coats of Arms

 The surname Bekfeart was first found in Gloucestershire at Beckford, a parish, in the union of Winchcomb, partly in the hundred of Tibaldstone, and partly in the Upper division of the hundred of Tewkesbury, While technically located in Gloucestershire, the parish is on the border with Worcestershire, so some references claim the parish is located there.
 An ancient Saxon village, the first listing of the pace name was found in 803 as Beccanford.
 Beckford is a "parish in Gloucestershire, in which the family first appear in connection with the Abbey of Gloucester in the XII century."

-Important Dates for the Bekfeart family
+Early History of the Bekfeart family

 This web page shows only a small excerpt of our Bekfeart research.
 Another 74 words (5 lines of text) covering the years 1762, 1769, 1887, 1685, 1643, 1710, 1702, 1672, 1735, 1709, 1770, 1762 and 1769 are included under the topic Early Bekfeart History in all our PDF Extended History products and printed products wherever possible.